Grand Rapids Museums

 Blandford Nature Center

 Dedicated to providing enriching experiences in nature, Blandford Nature Center encompasses 264 acres of woods, streams and meadows lined with trails.
 Its Wildlife Ambassadors – who live permanently at the Center due to injuries – give visitors a close-up view not often seen in outdoor exploration.
-Heritage Village, a collection of buildings dating back to 1853, are open with interpreters during festivals and events such as the Earth Day Celebration and Sugarbush Festival.
+Heritage Village, a collection of buildings dating back to 1853, are open with interpreters during festivals and events such as the Sugarbush Festival (March) and Harvest Festival (fall).
+Visitor Center is open 9am-5pm Mon-Sat, trails are open daily from dawn to dusk. $5 admission.

 The Fallasburg Covered Bridge has been operating since the 1800s, and is one of three that are still open to vehicle traffic in Michigan.